Exhibition Schedule

 May 2 – June 7

-Opening Friday 2, 5:00 – 7:00 pm
+Opening Friday, May 2, 5:00 – 7:00 pm

 Two New Brunswick artists explore how nature inhabits us, and how we inhabit nature.
-For Jennifer Pazienza and Paul Édouard Bourque, the exhibition is the third in a series of three that presents a dialogue between and among their work.
+For Jennifer Pazienza and Paul Édouard Bourque, the exhibition is the fourth in a series of four that presents a dialogue between and among their work.
 Their discussion centers on how individual and co-created artistic identity, memory, and time can influence art.
 Pazienza’s landscapes and Bourque’s images evoke a heightened understanding of the relationship between people and nature.

 Amber Young: Wildflowers & Water